-Wabi-sabi: the stress-free design style 2021 needs
+Wabi-sabi: the stress-free design style we need

 ‘Stress-free living’ is probably the key defining interior design trend for 2021.
 After the ups and downs of 2020, having the time to relax in a calming interior environment is looking very attractive to many of us around the world.